Access Rights Management¶

 - The grid shows information from internal database and also parses information from

 /etc/passwdlines with a UID number higher than 1000.
 A user created in terminal is not in the internal database.
-This causes trouble will samba, as their is no user/password entry in the tdbsam file.
+This causes trouble with samba, as there is no user/password entry in the tdbsam file.
 Just click edit for the user, enter the same or new password, now the user has the linux and samba password synced.

-- A user can log into the web interface to see his own profile information.
-Depending if the adminstrator has setup the username account to allow changes, they can change their password and mail account.
+- A user can log into the web interface to see their own profile information.
+Depending if the administrator has setup the username account to allow changes, they can change their password and mail account.

 Designed for bulk user creation.
 Create a spreadsheet with the corresponding data as

-described in window the field text, save it as CSV (make sure the field separator is semicolon
+described in the import dialog window, save it as CSV (make sure the field separator is semicolon

 ;), then just